-- "A-ZONE" or "ZONE A" means those areas shown on the Federallood Insurance Rate Maps (FIRM) as that area of land within the floodplain which would be inundated by the Base Flood (100-year or one percent annual chance) flood. - "ACCESSORY STRUCTURE" means nonresidential structures such as detached garages, sheds, garden buildings, pole buildings, and barns which are considered normal for farming and ranching activities. - "ADMINISTRATOR" means the Director of the Mason County Department of Community Development or designee. - "APPEAL" means the right to request for a review of the Administrator's interpretation of any provision of this ordinance or a request for a variance. - "AREA OF SHALLOW FLOODING" means a designated AO or AH Zone on the Flood Insurance Rate Map (FIRM).
+- "A-ZONE" or "ZONE A" means those areas shown on the Flood Insurance Rate Maps (FIRM) as that area of land within the floodplain which would be inundated by the Base Flood (100-year or one percent annual chance) flood. - "ACCESSORY STRUCTURE" means nonresidential structures such as detached garages, sheds, garden buildings, pole buildings, and barns which are considered normal for farming and ranching activities. - "ADMINISTRATOR" means the Director of the Mason County Department of Community Development or designee. - "APPEAL" means the right to request for a review of the Administrator's interpretation of any provision of this ordinance or a request for a variance. - "AREA OF SHALLOW FLOODING" means a designated AO or AH Zone on the Flood Insurance Rate Map (FIRM).
 The base flood depths range from one to three feet; a clearly defined channel does not exist; the path of flooding is unpredictable and indeterminate; and, velocity flow may be evident.
 AO is characterized as sheet flow and AH indicates ponding. - "AREA OF SPECIAL FLOOD HAZARD" means the land in the floodplain within a community subject to a one percent or greater chance of flooding on any given year.
-In Mason County, the designation of these areas on FIRM maps always includes the letter A. Areas of special flood hazard are designated as Frequently Flooded Areas. - "AVULSION" means a sudden cutting off of land by flood, currents, or change in course of a body of water. - "AVULSION RISK AREAS POTENTIAL ZONES" are the areas-which have been determined to have too high of a risk of avulsion to permit new structures or expansion of existing structures subject to risk due to sudden shifts in the location of stream channels for the stream channels described in Section 5.5 and as shown on the Mason County's Channel Migration Zone and Avulsion Potential Zone map for the Skokomish River valley. - "BASE FLOOD" means the flood having a (1) percent chance of being equaled or exceeded in any given year.
+In Mason County, the designation of these areas on FIRM maps always includes the letter A. Areas of special flood hazard are designated as Frequently Flooded Areas. - "AVULSION" means a sudden cutting off of land by flood, currents, or change in course of a body of water. - "AVULSION RISK AREAS" are the areas which have been determined to have too high a risk of avulsion to permit new structures or expansion of existing structures. - "BASE FLOOD" means the flood having a (1) percent chance of being equaled or exceeded in any given year.
 Also referred to as the "100-year flood."
-In Mason County, the designation on FIRM maps always includes the letter A.

-"BASEMENT" means any area of the building having its floor subgrade (below ground level) on all sides.
+In Mason County, the designation on FIRM maps always includes the letter A. - "BASEMENT" means any area of the building having its floor subgrade (below ground level) on all sides.